RanRanZhou/bash-heroku-class/bash.md

 	command -options arguments

 A free, excellent book on the command line is available as a PDF download.
 I highly recommend it: [The Linux Command Line, by William Shots](http://linuxcommand.org/tlcl.php)

+## echo

+Echoes text back to the terminal prompt.
+Echo is a good example of using a command with an argument:

+	mbp-phil:~ okcoders$ echo "just what I typed back to the screen" just what I typed back to the screen

+You must use quotes with arguments that included spaces.
+Spaces are significant characters on the command line and are used to separate arguments from one another.

 ## pwd